Security Whitepaper

 Dim Notes has two separate authentication layers that operate independently.

 Standard account authentication.
-Supports email + password, Google OAuth, Apple OAuth, and Microsoft OAuth.
+Supports email + password, Google OAuth, and Microsoft OAuth.
 This layer controls who can access your account.
-Clerk manages session tokens via httpOnly cookies.
+Session tokens are managed via httpOnly cookies.
 Dim Notes never handles your OAuth provider credentials.

 Layer 2 — Note Unlock (Encryption Gate)